huuanhhuynguyen/kalman_filters/README.md

 # Extended and Unscented Kalman Filters

-This project is self-learning experience, inspired by the [chapter of sensor fusion](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) of the Self-Driving Car Engineer Nanodegree from Udacity.
+This project is a self-learning experience, inspired by the [chapter of sensor fusion](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) of the Self-Driving Car Engineer Nanodegree from Udacity.
-Even I didn't register for the course, thanks Udacity for giving me this learning experience!
+I haven't register for the course, but thanks Udacity for giving me this learning experience! :kissing_heart:

 ## Project Setting
-Radar and Lidar measurements as well as ground-truth are stored in text files (in folder `data/`).
-Kalman Filters are used to fuse the measurements from two sensors and result in the estimations.
+Radar and Lidar measurements as well as ground-truth data are stored as text files in the project folder `data/`).
+To fuse the measurements in to final estimations, I use (Extended / Unscented) Kalman Filters.

+## Basic Build Instructions
+1. Clone this repo.
+2. Make a build directory: `mkdir build && cd build`
+3. Compile: `cmake .. && make`
+4. Run it: `./kalman_filters_cpp` will show the result of EKF fusion on one data example.

+## Further Explanation

+### Progress

+- [x] EKF runs separately on Lidar or Radar measurement
+- [x] Fusion of two EKFs
+- [x] UKF runs separately on Lidar or Radar measurement
+- [ ] Fusion of two UKFs

-## Fusion Model
+### Fusion Model

 Lidar KF and Radar KF process the Lidar and Radar measurement, respectively.